Welch Elementary School holds first Welch Day

-A student drawing and a photo of Maj.
-George S. Welch are displayed at Welch Elementary School on Dover Air Force Base, Delaware, May 12, 2023.
-Students, staff and community members came together for an assembly to celebrate the accomplishments and life journey of the Wilmington, Delaware native on his birthday, May 10.
-(U.S. Air Force photo by Staff Sgt.
-Faith Barron)
+Maj.
+George S. Welch Elementary School hosted the first Welch Day at Dover Air Force Base, Delaware, May 10, 2023.

+Students, staff and community members came together for an assembly to celebrate the accomplishments and life journey of the Wilmington, Delaware native on his birthday.

+“We want the students to connect our school’s name with the person whom it was named after,” said Stephanie Cummings, WES fifth grade teacher.
+“Each day people walk by Welch Elementary and do not realize the courage and bravery that Welch had throughout his lifetime.
+Bringing history to life was the purpose when creating ‘Maj.
+George S. Welch Day.’”

+Originally Cummings came up with the idea from the school’s reward system HERO, which encourages students to behave with Honor, Engagement, Responsibility and to include Others.

 |Date Taken: